-Meanwhile, in Bulgaria, together with UniCredit Bulbank DD, we set up the Academic League to help those aged 18 to 25 years work on real business projects with the support of bank colleagues as mentors.
+2. In Bulgaria, together with UniCredit Bulbank DD, we have created an Academic League to get young people aged 18 to 25 involved in real business projects, with the mentorship of bank employees.

 Our employees and their commitment to local communities